Welcome to the Industrial Internet of Things (IIoT) Connecting Industry 4.0

 Connecting systems yields many benefits, giving businesses:

 Old or legacy systems that were not designed to connect with other platforms or machinery can be very expensive to retrofit or reprogram.
-IIoT tools are built to be easily customizable and deployable in your workflow, with minimum disruption.
+IIoT tools are built to be easily customizable and deployable in any workflow, with minimum disruption.

-Sensors or transmitters affixed to everything—from raw materials to retail packaging—can give you a supercharged view of assets across the supply chain.
+Sensors or transmitters affixed to everything—from raw materials to retail packaging—can give a supercharged view of assets across the supply chain.

 IIoT devices can report on their own performance and can also monitor and track the quality of outputs, spotting defects or mistakes when they happen—before a disappointed customer unboxes them after purchase.